June 2016 Policy and Practice Institute

 |Session S – Introduction to Leading for Equity

-Presenters: Heather Yuhaniak, Staff Development Teacher, Gaithersburg Middle School Co-Coordinator, Equity and Excellence in Education Program; and Dr. Alana Murray, Assistant Principal at Parkland Magnet Middle School, Rockville, MD
+Presenters: Heather Yuhaniak, Staff Development Teacher, Gaithersburg Middle School Co-Coordinator, Equity and Excellence in Education Program; and Michelle Sobers, Former School Administrator, Montgomery County Public Schools, Rockville, MD

 The cultural gap between students and their teachers can be a factor in students’ academic performance and contribute to achievement gaps among different student groups.
 In this two-hour session, participants will engage in developing shared vocabulary, agreements, and an understanding of what working for equity and cultural competence looks like.
 A successful example that made an impact in Montgomery County, Maryland will be explored.